 Verify that the patient’s home or treating facility are located in Oklahoma or surrounding states.
-If you are seeking a flight outside our service region, please click the locator on the right side of this page to locate a Public Benefit Flying Organization in your area.
+If you are seeking a flight outside our service region, please check our locator page to locate a Public Benefit Flying Organization in your area.

-Review the Patient Guidlines above to verify qualification
+Review the Patient Guidelines above to verify qualification

 Please complete the ONLINE FLIGHT REQUEST